Being a Stepmom with No Kids of Your Own

 Because my stepson is used to the affection he gets from his mother, his primary love language is physical contact.
 It’s been an adjustment for me to acknowledge that and respond accordingly, but this will be a unique problem you may come up against as a stepmom.
 While most children develop their love languages from their parents, you’ll be adapting your own love languages to match theirs.

 Time and time again, I’ve voiced my concerns about adjusting into a stepmom role and heard friends and family (kindly) defend my position with the argument that love grows slower when you don’t have a maternal bond.
 If the kid didn’t grow in your stomach for 9 months, if you didn’t get that oxytocin release as you gave birth, you can’t understand the primal feeling that overpowers logic and reason.
 Would you jump in front of a bullet for your step kids?
 Too often we’re told that if we hesitate on this question, we can’t possibly understand the bond between a child and their biological mother.
-This causes many stepmoms to experience biological jealousy.
+This causes many stepmoms to experience biological jealousy, especially when they’re a stepmom with no kids of their own.

 After doing some research into this mystical and elusive ‘maternal bond’, I came away with a few insightful facts courtesy of Wikipedia: